Juniper/nita-ansible/README.md

 # Examples

-More complex examples of project folders can be found in the larger NITA project itself, particularly at https://github.com/Juniper/nita-webapp/tree/main/examples
+More complex examples of project folders can be found in the larger NITA project itself, particularly at https://github.com/Juniper/nita/tree/main/examples.

 # Misc

-For more information on NITA releases refer to the [README.md](https://github.com/Juniper/nita-webapp/blob/22.8/README.md) for the NITA Webapp.
+For more information on NITA releases, please refer to the NITA [README.md](https://github.com/Juniper/nita/tree/main/README.md) file.